drblue9001/blockchain-backpack/website/part1.md

 ### Valve's Item Economy

-Valve monetizes their F2P games by selling cosmetic items, versions of the free items which additionally track statistics, tickets to and [digital program books][compendium] about the e-sports matches of their games, et cetera.
-Valve's Kyle Davis did a talk, [In-Game Economies in Team Fortress 2 and Dota 2][davistalk], which is a good overview about how they think about creating player value.
+Valve monetizes their F2P games by selling cosmetic items, versions of the free items which additionally track statistics, tickets to and [digital program books][compendium] about the e-sports matches of their games, etc. Valve's Kyle Davis did a talk, [In-Game Economies in Team Fortress 2 and Dota 2][davistalk], which is a good overview about how they think about creating player value.

 The majority of these items are tradable and salable between players.
 The value of an item is not just its cosmetic or utility value; it also has secondary market resale value.
 Users created a vibrant trading market with [pricing guides][bptf].
 And Valve has [its own official player to player marketplace][scm], which allows players to buy and sell items in their national currency.